Documentation

 Double dimensions when roughing is applied

-When a roughing margin is set (PRO), each piece has an outer rough contour and an inner finish contour.
+When a Part Clearance is set (PRO), each piece has an outer rough contour and an inner finish contour.
 The layout and reports can show two dimensions for the same edge:

 - Rough (outer) dimension: the size to cut first, including the roughing allowance.